Spencer House, Westminster

-Spencer House is an historic town house at 27 St James's Place in the St James's area of Westminster, Greater London, England.
+Spencer House is a historic town house at 27 St James's Place in the St James's area of Westminster, Greater London, England.
 The house is Grade I listed on the National Heritage List for England.

-Early history
+Construction and early history

 The house was commissioned in 1756 by John Spencer (who later became the first Earl Spencer), as he required a large townhouse in London to augment his position and status.
 The architect he chose was John Vardy, who had studied under William Kent.
 Vardy is responsible for the facades of the mansion that we see today.

 In 1758, James "Athenian" Stuart, who had studied the arcadian values of Ancient Greek architecture, replaced Vardy as the architect of the project.
 As a direct result of this, Spencer House was to have authentic Greek details in the internal decoration, and thus it became one of the first examples in London of the neoclassical style, which was to sweep the country.

 As the home of successive Earls and Countesses Spencer, the staterooms of the house became a theatre for the pageant that was London high society.
 Members of the Spencer family occupied the mansion continuously until 1895, when the house was let out.
-The Spencers returned for a brief time during the first quarter of the 20th century, after which the house was let at various times as either a club or offices.
-During the Blitz of the Second World War, it was stripped of its few remaining authentic treasures, specially made furniture, and fireplaces.

-Recent history
+Dower House: No. 28 St James's Place

+Adjoining Spencer House is a smaller terraced house at No. 28 St James's Place; this was originally constructed as a Dower House for Spencer House, and occasionally used by the Earls Spencer as their London House during the late 19th and early 20th century during periods when Spencer House had been let to tenants.